ConditionalRouter

 |---|---|---|---|

-unsafe | bool | False | Enables execution of arbitrary code in the Jinja template.
+unsafe | bool | False | Enable execution of arbitrary code in Jinja2 templates.
 Only use this if you trust the source of the template, as it can lead to remote code execution. |

-validate_output_type | bool | False | Enables validation of routes' output types.
+validate_output_type | bool | False | Enable validation of route outputs.
 If a route output doesn't match the declared type, a ValueError is raised at runtime. |

-optional_variables | Optional[List[str]] | None | A list of variable names that are optional in your route conditions and outputs.
-If these variables are not provided at runtime, they are set to None.
-This lets you write routes that handle missing inputs gracefully without raising errors. |
+optional_variables | Optional[List[str]] | None | A list of variable names that are optional in route conditions and outputs.
+If not provided at runtime, these variables are set to None. |

 Run Method Parameters